 Security warnings in API requests

-These security warnings indicate that there are potential security risks that your API might be vulnerable to.
+You can use Postman to identify any potential security risks your API might be vulnerable to.

 Security misconfiguration